chocolates/ETH-Algorithm-Lab/notes.md

   * for each t \in V - {v}, compute the minimum s-t cut
   * return the minimum one among all s-t minimum cut.
 * _Canteen(week 9)_: Max Flow Min Cost, still make all costs on edges nonnegative. __Shift the cost of each edge in such a way that each s-t-path gets shifted by the same total amount__
+* _Consecutive Construction (week 11)_:
+* _Missing Roads(week 11)_: Different flow corresponds to different choice (strategy).
+The Max Flow should correspond to the optimal strategy.
+In other words, the set of all possible flows and the set of all strategies should have one-to-one map.

 ---